iamafisu/Deploy-HTML-Website-on-AWS/README.md

 Before running this script, ensure that you have:

 1. An AWS EC2 instance running with Amazon Linux.
+2. An Amazon S3 bucket created.
-2. Appropriate IAM permissions to access S3 buckets and install software packages.
+3. Appropriate IAM permissions to access S3 buckets and install software packages.
+4. Security Groups to allow HTTP, HTTPS and SSH connections.

 ## Installation and Usage